hammerheim-game/hammerheim-rules/5-warbands.md

 climb as normal.
 May Ride: The Forest Goblin Chieftain, may ride the Gigantic Spider, if you are using the optional rules for mounts.
-The chieftain gains +1 armour save, and shall move at the Gigantic Spider’s rate of 6.
+The chieftain gains +1 armor save, and shall move at the Gigantic Spider’s rate of 6.
 Shooting attacks hit the Chieftain on a die roll of 1-2, and the Gigantic Spider on a 3-
 6. In close combat, the opponent may choose which to hit.